-To remove one or more temporary bookmarks in a document

-Click Clear Bookmarks 🖗.
+To remove one or more temporary bookmarks in a document Click the Clear Bookmarks button .

-or
+-or-

 Press CTRL+K and then CTRL+L to erase all bookmarks in the current document.

 Note To delete a single bookmark, click the line that has the bookmark and press CTRL+K twice.